Snowblind019/AWS-Security-Specialty-The-Long-Road/README.md

 Over the next few weeks, I will study and retake the exam, and once that’s behind me — I’ll return to finish the diagramming with full focus and clarity.
 So for now, I am putting the diagramming on hold.

 I've created a sample diagram to illustrate the visual format and structure I’ll be doing for future diagrams after I pass the exam with the Lord's help.
-You can view it here: [Athena Diagram](Other%20Services/Diagrams/Athena.md)
+You can view the diagram here: [Athena Diagram](Other%20Services/Diagrams/Athena.md)

 ---